 After all, I went through as long as 15 years without realizing I’m suffering from social anxiety disorder.
 But the news is, it’s a condition that can be managed, and eventually rid off.
 Read my full story here.

 If you find yourself having the psychological social anxiety disorder symptoms listed above, you have a choice to overcome this anxiety issue and shine as an introvert.
 It’s not easy but takes small little steps in the form of gradual exposure.
 There are also various techniques and remedies you could try to overcome social anxiety issues.

 My personal favorites are mindfulness meditation and hypnosis, a perfect combo to train and recondition the mind to unlearn non-supportive behaviors and encourage positive ones.
-Click here to get a copy of mindfulness meditation guide.

 Over to you.

 Are you an introvert?
 Do you suffer from social anxiety?
 Or do you fear public speaking?
 How do you overcome your social phobia?
 Share your stories in the comment below.

 Hypnosis For Social Anxiety – Why It Works For Me

 How To Beat Social Anxiety And Thrive As An Introvert